MatthewSmith430/ITNr/README.md

 Cleaning international trade data
 ---------------------------------

 This function can clean a CSV file downloaded from WITS (<https://wits.worldbank.org/>) and process it into an igraph object with a number of attributes attached.
-This function is for import flows - it creates the international trade data based on import trade data downloaded from WITS.
+This function is for import flows - it creates the international trade network based on import trade data downloaded from WITS.
 The attributes the function attaches include
 - Region
 - Income Level
 - GDP